ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ![](stats_for_paper_files/figure-markdown_github/turk.zone.type.distribution.density-1.png)

-Below, we look at the distribution of the labels types in the ground truth, by zone type.
+Below, we look at the distribution of the label type densities in the ground truth, by zone type.
 The types of density appear to have similar distributions of label types.

 ![](stats_for_paper_files/figure-markdown_github/gt.label.dist.zone.plot.density-1.png)